Skip to content

 Maciej Staszek Tomaszewicz

-Looking to get an edge over that faceless mass of competition out there?
-Or maybe, to be very honest, your CV is a little scant?
-Consider adding some extracurricular activities to your CV.
-They’re not just padding.
-If done right, they can be an invaluable addition to any job application.
+Looking to get an edge over the competition out there?
+Or maybe your CV is a little scant?
+Including extracurricular activities in your CV can be an invaluable addition to any job application.

 In this article, I will show you:

-• How to put extracurricular activities on a CV?
+• How to include extracurricular activities in a CV.

 Create an effective CV in minutes.
 Choose a professional CV template and fill in every section of your CV in a flash using ready-made content and expert tips.